enriquepablo/terms/doc/theory.rst

 I rely on this system just for the clarity of its exposition, rather than for any particular dependence on this formulation of set theory.

-Fraenkel classified the axioms of the Z theory into 3 groups.
+Fraenkel classified the axioms of system Z into 3 groups.
 The first group, under the title "equality and extensionality", had the purpose of establishing the interrelation between the 3 basic predicates of the theory ("belongs to", "is subset of", and "equals").